 The Major has a tendency to become a walking, talking CMOA on a regular basis.
 A "Crowning Existence of Awesome", if you will.

-My personal favorite was episode 23 "Equinox".
-To elaborate: The Major had posed as the Laughing Man and had an extended conversation with the head of Serano Genomics, the whole time, Serano was convinced she was the genuine article.
+Episode 23 "Equinox".
+The Major had posed as the Laughing Man and had an extended conversation with the head of Serano Genomics, the whole time, Serano was convinced she was the genuine article.
 "And I was never in a single school play either." indeed.

 Aramaki gets a good one in the first season when, tied up and armed with nothing and unable to communicate outside the building he's in, he rescues his friend, talks the people who have taken him hostage into switching sides, completely fakes out the corrupt police trying to assassinate him, his friend and the hostage takers, then has the classic Aramaki moment where he confronts the police and has them arrested.
 Section 9 works for him for a reason.